mimiflynn/wp-mf-portfolio/README.md

 ## Disclaimer

-This site takes a bit of configuring since it was hand tailored to my site (and a couple other portfolio sites).
-Its not really super ready to be released, but yet, here we are.
+This theme takes a bit of configuring since it was hand tailored to my site (and a couple other portfolio sites).
+Its not really super ready to be released, but yet, here we are, for learning purposes, if you will.

 ## To Do

 - make main menu and scroll work more magically
+- make theme a little more plug and play